Flux-periodic oscillations in proximitized core-shell nanowires: FLUX-PERIODIC OSCILLATIONS

 where $\alpha$ and $\beta$ are the Rashba and Dreselhaus coupling coefficients respectively.
 Surface inversion symmetry breaking at a planar interface of two materials results in an uneven charge density, inducing an electric field perpendicular to the interface.
 The induced field is given by $\mathbf{E}=|\mathbf{E}|\hat{\mathbf{z}}$ if the interface lies in the xy-plane.
 Then

 which shows the similarity to the spin-orbit term in Eq.\ \eqref{PauliHam}.
 A core-shell wire with differing core and shell materials can be considered to host two-dimensional electron gas confined to the shell, which is embedded in the radial interface electric field \cite{Bringer2011}.
-Rashba spin-orbit coupling in such a model becomes an angular form of \eqref{alphaR2deg}, with longitudinal and transverse components for momentum
+Rashba spin-orbit coupling in such a model becomes an angular form of \eqref{alphaR2deg}, with longitudinal and transverse components for momentum, given in terms of cylindrical coordinates $(r,\phi,z)$,